SeaQL/seaql.github.io/SeaStreamer/docs/03-streamer/03-consumer.md

 ### `ConsumerGroup`

 A consumer group is a string for clients to identify themselves to the streaming server.
-So that when you reconnect, the states are persisted by the server.
+So that when you reconnect, the states can be downloaded from the server.
 From the broker's point of view, it is all that matters.
 The client can connect from any host or network.

-Multiple consumers can share the same consumer group, and remains connected to the server at the same time.
-Usually, the intention is to achieve load-balancing and/or standby-failover.
+Multiple consumers can share the same consumer group, and remain connected to the server at the same time.
+Usually, the intention is to achieve load-balancing.
 The precise semantics is backend-specific.

 :::info
 #### Kafka semantics